open-quantum-safe/liboqs/docs/algorithms/kem_sike.md

 Additional comments
 -------------------

-The original Sike implementation includes optimizations that are not currently being built in liboqs:
+The original Sike implementation includes optimizations that are not currently being built in liboqs.
+See src/kem/sike/upstream/README for details.

-- AES-NI
-- AVX2